russellmccloy/russellmccloy.github.io/_drafts/azure-developer-cli.markdown

 ## And in Summary

-I don't think I have ever spent 6 hours on a Microsoft demo without something not working so this is a first.
+I don't think I have ever spent 6 hours on a Microsoft demo without something not working so this is a first 👍👍.
 From start to finish everything was so easy and worked first time.

 ## Useful Links